-2017 Men of Courage connects black men nationwide
+2017 Men of Courage connects Black men nationwide

-Many notable black men will be in attendance at the Chicago forum to include former Detroit mayor Dave Bing, Detroit Lions player DeAndre Levy, New York Times best selling author and activist Shaka Senghor, founder of Global Automotive Group Bill Packard, Michigan State Representative Jewell Jones and more.
+Many notable Black men will be in attendance at the Chicago forum including former Detroit mayor Dave Bing, Detroit Lions player DeAndre Levy, New York Times best selling author and activist Shaka Senghor, founder of Global Automotive Group Bill Pickard, Michigan State Representative Jewell Jones and more.

 Manager of multicultural and community engagement for the Ford Motor Company Fund Shawn Wilson believes the organization is great opportunity for dialogue among African American men who often have diverse backgrounds and experiences.